BUILDING BRIDGES IN THE COMMUNITY WITH EDUCATION AND FRIENDSHIP

 (3) To stimulate the continuous development of members.

 The Scholarship Committee first began giving loans to women seeking higher education in 1923.
 By 1932, the Club had loaned $5,000 to 19 women.
 The Scholarship Foundation was established as a nonprofit organization in 1952 to enable bequests and donations to be tax deductible.
-Currently, the Club gives 8 to 14 scholarships and fellowship
+Currently, the Club gives 10 to 17 scholarships and fellowshi

 The Scholarship Committee first began giving loans to women seeking higher education in 1923.
 By 1932, the Club had loaned $5,000 to 19 women.
 The Scholarship Foundation was established as a nonprofit organization in 1952 to enable bequests and donations to be tax deductible.
-Currently, the Club gives 8 to 14 scholarships and fellowships each year to women in colleges and universities in and around Pasadena.
-Over its history the Club has distributed over $1.2 million to 620 women.
-The Scholarship Foundation endowment currently stands at approximately $1.8 million and is managed by the Pasadena Community Foundation.
+Currently, the Club gives 10 to 17 scholarships and fellowships each year to women in colleges and universities in and around Pasadena.
+Over its history the Club has distributed over $1.3 million to 663 women.
+The Scholarship Fund endowment currently stands at approximately $2 million and is managed by the Pasadena Community Foundation.

 RECALLING THE HISTORY OF OUR CLUB AND WHAT GREAT STRIDES WE HAVE MADE OVER THE PAST 100 YEARS.